-- Show Cause and status hearings; Initial Scheduling and Pre-Trial Conferences; and trials will be held remotely by WebEx. - Mediations will be held remotely by Zoom.gov. - To facilitate remote hearings and mediations, the Tax Division encourages all parties to provide contact information on all filings including any telephone numbers and email addresses where parties can be reached. - Self-represented litigants may continue to email their pleadings or an image of their pleadings to TaxDocket@dcsc.gov and mail a check or money order for their filing fee to D.C.
+- Show Cause and status hearings, in addition to Initial Scheduling and Pre-Trial Conferences will be held remotely by WebEx.
+Trials will be conducted in-person unless otherwise ordered by the judge. - Mediations will be held remotely by Zoom.gov. - To facilitate remote hearings and mediations, the Tax Division encourages all parties to provide contact information on all filings including any telephone numbers and email addresses where parties can be reached. - Self-represented litigants may continue to email their pleadings or an image of their pleadings to TaxDocket@dcsc.gov and mail a check or money order for their filing fee to D.C.
 Superior Court, Tax Division, 500 Indiana Ave., NW, Suite 4100, Washington, DC 20001.